Vyral/bud-gragg/_drafts/how-long-will-it-take-your-house-to-sell.md

 {% include youtube.html %}

-How long does it actually take to sell a house?
-That’s a complicated question.
+<center>How long does it actually take to sell a house?
+That’s a complicated question.</center>

 “How long does it take to sell a house?”